ory/graceful/.github/pull_request_template.md

 -->

 - [ ] I have read the [contributing guidelines](../blob/master/CONTRIBUTING.md)
+      and signed the CLA.
-- [ ] I have read the [security policy](../security/policy)
+- [ ] I have read the [security policy](../security/policy).
 - [ ] I confirm that this pull request does not address a security vulnerability.
 If this pull request addresses a security vulnerability, I confirm that I got green light (please contact [security@ory.sh](mailto:security@ory.sh)) from the maintainers to push the changes.
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works.
-- [ ] I have added necessary documentation within the code base (if appropriate)
+- [ ] I have added necessary documentation within the code base (if appropriate).

 ## Further comments